wp-plugins/the-casengo-chat-widget/readme.txt

 == Description ==

-**September 12, 2013: We're happy to announce that Casengo reached 25,000+ plugin downloads in only 6 months.
-We frequently receive positive feedback from people using our super simple live chat plugin for WordPress.
-Thanks so much for your support!**

-**Do get in touch with tips or questions, as we're constantly working on making Casengo the best, fastest and smartest customer support tool ever.
-More happy customers!**

-The Casengo plugin for WordPress allows you to add live chat to your blog or website quickly and easily.
-With Casengo, you can handle enquiries via email and live chat directly from your website.
-Casengo helps you to respond to customer queries faster than ever, and to improve their satisfaction with a delicious combination of real-time chat and email.
+**Welcome at the most popular Wordpress Live Chat plugin.
+The Casengo Live Chat plugin allows you to add live chat to your blog or website quickly and easily.
+With Casengo, you can handle enquiries via email, social media and live chat directly from your website.
+Casengo Live Chat helps you to respond to customer queries faster than ever, and to improve their satisfaction with a delicious combination of live chat and email.**

 Check out the Casengo Video: